maschmit/couchplayplugin/README.md

 Time counter example for CouchDB play plugin
 ============================================

-^The play framework plugin hasn't yet been extracted from this application - if you have the time and inclintation to do it that would be appreciated^
+**The play framework plugin hasn't yet been extracted from this application - if you have the time and inclintation to do it that would be appreciated**

 What this does
 --------------